 If the HE TB PPDU carries an S-MPDU(#10255) from a single STA that solicits an immediate response, then the HE AP shall respond with either an Ack frame or a Multi-STA BlockAck frame with the Ack Type field set to 1 carried in a DL SU PPDU format.

-If the HE TB PPDU carries an A-MPDU from a single STA that solicits an immediate response, then the HE AP shall respond with a Compressed BlockAck frame, a Multi-STA BlockAck with the Ack Type field set to 1 and the TID field set to 14 or a Multi-STA BlockAck frame with the Ack Type field set to 0 carried in a DL SU PPDU format.
+If the HE TB PPDU carries an single TID A-MPDU from a single STA that solicits an immediate response, then the HE AP shall respond with a Compressed BlockAck frame, a Multi-STA BlockAck with the Ack Type field set to 1 and the TID field set to 14 or a Multi-STA BlockAck frame with the Ack Type field set to 0 carried in a DL SU PPDU format.

 If the HE TB PPDU carries a multi-TID A-MPDU(#3298) that solicits an immediate response from a single STA then the HE AP shall respond with a Multi-STA BlockAck frame with the Ack Type field set to 0(#9887) carried in a DL SU PPDU format.